mwess/GreedyFHist/README.md

 # Important!

 This code needs some more tweaking before it can be used properly.
-These are the features that will be released within the next 2-4 weeks:
+These are the features that will be released within the next 2-4 weeks (i.e. until mid of July):

 - Proper installation script (with some information on how to install greedy).
 - Proper command line interface.